ASHS-School/mirrorcast/README.md

 <h1>Mirrorcast - Open Source Solution for Screen Mirroring</h1>

 <p>The idea is to replicate what chromecast can do in regards to screen mirroring.
-Google chromes screen mirroring feature is very good when used with a receiver such as chromecast but this solution is proprietary.</p>
+Google chromes screen mirroring feature is very good when used with a receiver such as chromecast but this solution is proprietary and audio does not work for desktop screening on some operating systems.</p>

 <p>This application is ideal for wireless projection, no more cables, just send your desktop over the network to a receiver</P>